haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 ## My goal

-An isolate enviroment where every member get their own resource and custom preinstall package
+> An isolate enviroment where every member get their own resource and custom preinstall package

-Our project in Jobhopin combines multiple languages (Rust, Python, ...) and the process of creating virtualenv is quite large and only work in certain Linux systems.
-Usually, on-boarding new members took 2 weeks for them to hand on our current projects
+Our project in [Jobhopin](https://jobhopin.com/) combines multiple languages (Rust, Python, ...) and the process of creating virtualenv is quite tedious and with multiple attempts to make it work.
+Usually, new members took 2 weeks for them to hand on our current projects and work effectively

 ## Why not use containers image?

-Firstly I encourage the team to use Docker and docker-compose to code and debug projects our team has both engineer and scientist members.
+Firstly I encourage the team to use Docker and docker-compose to code and debug projects but our team has both engineer and scientist members.
 The science team find it hard to debug in docker and took a lot of time for new members to learn and make use of docker's image.
-I wanted to mimic a real production machine that the member has root access to – wanted folks to be able to set sysctls, use nsenter, make iptables rules, configure networking with ip, run perf, basically literally anything.
+I wanted to mimic a real production machine that the member has root access to – wanted folks to be able to set sysctls, install new packages, make iptables rules, configure networking with ip, run perf, basically literally anything with strong isolation.

 ## Why not use virtual machine?